Xunnamius/project-utils/packages/plugin-lint/README.md

                   [array] [default: all files ending in .md not under node_modules] --project   An absolute or relative path to a TypeScript tsconfig.json configuration file.       [string] [default: "tsconfig.lint.json"]
-      --monorepo  The first package.json file found containing a "workspaces" key will be considered the project root for monorepo-specific checks.
-                  The search begins with the package.json file at the directory specified by --rootDir and continues upward.
-                                                          [boolean] [default: false]

 ## Documentation